 - Pottsylvania from Rocky and Bullwinkle is shown to be a whole country of spies in the few times it is shown.

-- Berlin (Cold War) because it was a city in the middle of communist territory where all four occupation powers were in close proximity (as was Vienna, see below).
+- Berlin during the Cold War, because it was a city in the middle of communist territory where all four occupation powers were in close proximity (as was Vienna, see below).

-- Lampshaded in all conceivable versions of Casino Royale by Bond girl Vesper Lynd.
+- Lampshaded in all conceivable versions of Casino Royale by Bond girl Vesper Lynd (a pun on 'West Berlin').

 - You can even take tours.